sofastack/sofa-ark/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to reproduce

-Steps to reproduce the bug:
+Steps to reproduce the bug or question:

 1. Go to '...'
 2. Click on '....'